d2l-ai/d2l-en/chapter_recurrent-modern/gru.md

 ## Summary

-* Gated recurrent neural networks are better at capturing dependencies for time series with large time step distances.
+* Gated RNNs can better capture dependencies for sequences with large time step distances.
-* Reset gates help capture short-term dependencies in time series.
+* Reset gates help capture short-term dependencies in sequences.
-* Update gates help capture long-term dependencies in time series.
+* Update gates help capture long-term dependencies in sequences.
 * GRUs contain basic RNNs as their extreme case whenever the reset gate is switched on.
-They can ignore sequences as needed.
+They can also skip subsequences by turning on the update gate.

 ## Exercises

+1. Assume that we only want to use the input at time step $t'$ to predict the output at time step $t > t'$.
+What are the best values for the reset and update gates for each time step?
+1. Adjust the hyperparameters and analyze the their influence on running time, perplexity, and the output sequence.
 1. Compare runtime, perplexity, and the output strings for `rnn.RNN` and `rnn.GRU` implementations with each other.
-1. Assume that we only want to use the input for time step $t'$ to predict the output at time step $t > t'$.
-What are the best values for the reset and update gates for each time step?
-1. Adjust the hyperparameters and observe and analyze the impact on running time, perplexity, and the written lyrics.
-1. What happens if you implement only parts of a GRU?
-That is, implement a recurrent cell that only has a reset gate.
-Likewise, implement a recurrent cell only with an update gate.
+1. What happens if you implement only parts of a GRU, e.g., with only a reset gate or only an update gate?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/342)